Online PMHNP Programs in New York: Comparing Top Schools

 Is it possible to become a PMHNP without a bachelor’s degree?

-Nurses with associate degrees can become PMHNPs by enrolling in an ADN to MSN (RN to NP) accelerated program that can be completed in 24 to 36 months of full-time study.
+Yes, nurses with an associate degree in nursing can become PMHNPs by enrolling in an RN to NP bridge program that can be completed in 24 to 36 months of full-time study.
 The RN to BS to MS (Nurse Practitioner) program at the School of Nursing at the University of Rochester is one example.

 What is the shortest PMHNP program in NY?

-One of the shortest and most affordable nurse practitioner programs in New York is the post-master advanced certificate program at Wilkes University, which takes just over a year to complete.
+One of the shortest and most affordable types of nurse practitioner programs in New York are advanced certificate programs, which can take about a year to complete.
 In general, certificate programs are much shorter than other NP programs because they are geared toward students who already hold an MSN or DNP.

 Who accredits online PMHNP programs in NY?

-The two main accrediting bodies for nursing education are the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
-They approve and accredit programs in schools across the country, ensuring that all curriculum meets quality requirements and aligns with nursing standards.
+Online PMHNP programs in NY are accredited by two main accrediting bodies for nursing education: the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
+They approve and accredit nursing programs across the country, ensuring that all curriculum meets quality requirements and aligns with nursing standards.
+Candidates should choose a school accredited by either organization.

 Program Details